 Preventing breast cancer

-Breast cancer is a complex disease, and many other things besides bra wearing contribute to it.
-The following points explain some other things you can do to help prevent breast cancer.
+Breast cancer is a complex disease, and many factors contribute to it.
+The following points explain some things you CAN can do to help prevent this dreadful disease.
+Read more about breast cancer prevention and the role of these factors:

 Vitamin D and sunlight

-Carbohydrates, obesity, and breast cancer
+Childbearing and breastfeeding cut breast cancer risk

 Obesity has long been recognized as a risk factor for breast cancer.
 Recent reasearch is starting to unveil a bigger picture where obesity, a condition called insulin resistance/hyperinsulinemia, higher estrogen levels, and insulin-like growth factor I are all connected, and act synergistically.
 The exact causal mechanism is yet uncertain and under study.

 Another player in this synergistic play (besides insulin) is the insulin-like growth factor I (IGF-1) that is normally present in humans.
 Consuming flaxseed has been found to reduce the IGF-I levels.
-Note also that milk from cows injected with the genetically engineered bovine growth hormone rBGH contains much higher levels of IGF-1 than normal cow's milk.
-We do not know if this has much of an effect on breast cancer incidence, but breast cancer patients can consider using organic dairy products or cutting off dairy while trying to recover from cancer.

 Omega-3 fats and breast cancer

+While you cannot stop your body from producing estrogen (and you wouldn't want to), there are some plant substances that can alter the way your body processes estrogen (estrogen metabolism).
 Lignans in flaxseed, isoflavonoids in soy (but see note below), indole-3 carbinols in the cruciferous vegetables like cabbage, cauliflower, broccoli, brussel sprouts, etc. and omega-3 fatty acids (flax, fatty fish) reduce the amount of the carcinogenic estrogen metabolite (16a-hydroxyestrone), and increase the neutral-to-favorable estrogen (2-hydroxyestrone), thereby increasing the 2-OH:16 alpha-OH ratio.
 Consuming flaxseed has been even shown to reduce breast cancer tumor size in rats.

 Vitamin E

-Some studies have found vitamin E to have any protective effect against breast cancer, and many have not, but more recent studies are now finding that it is the form of vitamin E that makes the difference.
-It appears that the common form of vitamin E that you find in supplements and in most food sources, alpha tocopherol, is not protective against breast cancer (though it certainly is a very powerful antioxidant and needed nutrient).
+Some studies have found vitamin E to have a protective effect against breast cancer, and many have not, but more recent studies are now finding that it is the form of vitamin E that makes the difference.
+It appears that the common form of vitamin E that you find in supplements and in most food sources, alpha tocopherol, is not protective against breast cancer (though it certainly is a powerful antioxidant and needed nutrient).
 But women consuming other forms of vitamin E called tocotrienols have been found to have dramatically lower risk of contracting breast cancer - 50% less risk for women without family history of breast cancer, and as much as 90% for premenopausal women with family history.

 Soy